by Texas Homesteader ~

 To satisfy the ‘brown’ requirement of our compost I often use Repurposed Cardboard that I receive from our community volunteer position.

-But today I’ll be using this paper from confidential documents that I’m needing to dispose of.
+But today I’ll be using this paper from confidential documents that I’m needing to permanently destroy.

 I use those sheets of paper to line the small compost bucket I keep beneath my sink.
 It keeps the bucket a little cleaner and that’s a good thing.